kishorep26/kishorep26/README.md

 Add cover image here.

-I'm a software engineer who is passionate about creating technology to elevate people, and building community.
-Some technologies I enjoy working with include ReactJS and Jamstack (JavaScript, APIs + Markup)  In 2020, I was selected to be an inaugural <a href="https://stars.github.com/">GitHub Star 🌟</a> based on my involvement in the tech community.
+I'm a software engineer who is passionate about creating technology to elevate people and build a community.
+Some technologies I enjoy working with include ReactJS and Python.

 ## Find me around the web 🌎: <a href="https://github.com/kishorep26"><img align="right" width="150" height="150" src="https://github.com/kishorep26"></a>